 - Further monetisation

 Once website ‘flippers’ have increased the earnings, they can then sell the website for proportionally more.
 If you picked up a distressed website that had a grreat backlog of content but low monthly earnings because of poor SEO and monetisation, you could fix these issues up and fairly quickly see an increase in traffic and profitability.
 You might have been able to pick up this site for only 10x, but after you renovate the site it could be worth closer to 30x – or if you did a really amazing job you might even get up to the mythical 70x multiplier zone!
-You could then keep this site as a cash cow to produce passive income to support your lifestyle, or you could ‘flip’ the site and take your profits to invest into yet another (and maybe bigger) website purchase and renovation!
+You could then keep this site as a cash cow to produce good money in the way of passive income to support your lifestyle, or you could ‘flip’ the site and take your profits to invest into yet another (and maybe bigger) website purchase and renovation!

 Hosting your site